 Now comes the tricky part.
 By default MySQL server installs without password and does not restrict access to the information on it.
 This is not a great idea for us because your information is sensitive and we don’t want the whole world to be able to access it.

-To change that open Spotlight and search for Terminal.
-Launch the Terminal, type these commands and press Enter after each one of them:
+In the Terminal screen, type these commands and press Enter after each one of them:

 This will change the current directory to the one where MySQL server is installed